L0gan012/Zelda_V2/README.md

 Boomerang remains in room after Goriya die.

 Saving Dungeon Rooms:
+There's a bug not allowing the first room to accept edits.
+There is a testing stack of keys and bombs once you go up from first room.
+Go left for first key, then go up and you'll have enough keys after that.

 Second Dungeon:
 A second dungeon exists that has enemies and correct rooms, it does not work as of now due to problems with the room loader.